CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 In this chapter we'll look at how to test-drive edge case functionality using unit tests.

+Our next story in Trello is:

+- [ ] Show Loading and Error States

 We kept out first story, loading restaurants, minimal so that we could build out a vertical slice quickly and get all the parts of our app talking together.
 But now our next story is to make that restaurant loading more robust, providing a loading indicator and an error message in case of problems.

 You could theoretically write an E2E test for this functionality, confirming the loading indicator and error message appear at the appropriate times.
 But if you write too many E2E tests, your application's test suite will get slow.
 Over time, you'll run it less and less frequently locally, and it will slow down your ability to merge PRs on CI.